yiliu1998/WinRS/README.md

 ```

 # Reference
-Please cite this paper: TBA
+Please cite this paper: coming soon...
+Please reach out the author Yi Liu (yi.liu.biostat@gmail or yliu297@ncsu.edu should you have any questions).